lagua/dforma/readme.md

 `string` | `text` | Textarea.
 `string` | `radiogroup` | Group of radio buttons to select a value from a number of choices.
 The `enum` property will be used for the options.
 `string` | `select` | Select.
 The `enum` property will be used for the options.
-`array` | `list` | List (grid).
+`array` | `grid` | Grid (dgrid).
 Each entry can be edited, either directly in the grid itself (for simple values), or by opening a separate form (for complex values).
 See below for additional properties.
 `object` | |  Group (i.e. subform).
 Values in this subform will be stored as an object. any* | `hidden` | A readonly value, hidden from the user.
 In case the type is `object`, the hidden group may be revealed using an `unhidebutton`.